-Management companies, depositary entities and commercialising/ distributing entities (authorised to operate within Andorra by the INAF) of the fund must comply with conduct of business rules of the financial sector in place within Andorra.
+Management companies, depositary entities and commercialising/ distributing entities (authorised to operate within Andorra by the AFA) of the fund must comply with conduct of business rules of the financial sector in place within Andorra.

-Specifically regarding governance requirements, requirements applicable to the aforementioned entities are: (i) the administration body shall adopt the form of a board of directors composed by, at least, three members; (ii) members of the board of directors, including individuals representing legal entities on such organisation, shall be persons of recognised commercial and professional honourability, and must possess adequate knowledge and professional experience in order to exercise their duties; (iii) the elected chairman shall not be the general manager of the entity; and (iv) the board of directors shall draft and approve a set of internal operating rules which favour compliance with legal obligations and promote responsibility on all of its members.
+Specifically regarding governance requirements, requirements applicable to the aforementioned entities are: (i) the administration body shall adopt the form of a board of directors composed by, at least, three members; (ii) members of the board of directors, including individuals representing legal entities on such organisation, shall be persons of recognised commercial and professional honourability that must possess adequate knowledge and professional experience; (iii) the management body shall possess adequate collective knowledge, skills and experience to be able to understand the institution's activities, including the main risks involved; (iv) the elected chairman shall not be the general manager of the entity; and (v) the board of directors shall draft and approve a set of internal operating rules along with a corporate governance plan which favour compliance with legal obligations and promote responsibility of all of its members.